FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 ### SuperLU distributed solver

 The package SuperLU_DIST \cite{slu2,slu1} $\codered$ solves linear systems using LU factorization.
 It is a free scientific library under BSD license.
-The web site of this project is http://crd.lbl.gov/~xiaoye/SuperLU.
+The web site of this project is [http://crd.lbl.gov/~xiaoye/SuperLU](http://crd.lbl.gov/~xiaoye/SuperLU).
 This library provides functions to handle square or rectangular matrix in real and complex arithmetics.
 The method implemented in SuperLU_DIST is a supernodal method \cite{slu1} $\codered$.
 New release of this package includes a parallel symbolic factorization \cite{slu2} $\codered$.
 This scientific library is written in C and MPI for communications.

 __Installation of SuperLU_DIST:__

 To use SuperLU_DIST in FreeFem++, you have to install SuperLU_DIST package.
 We need MPI and ParMetis library to do this compilation.
-An installation procedure to obtain this package is given in the file README\_COMPILE in the directory src/solver/ of the FreeFem++ package.
+An installation procedure to obtain this package is given in the file README\_COMPILE in the directory src/solver/ $\codered$ of the FreeFem++ package.

 __Creating Library of SuperLU_DIST interface for FreeFem++:__

 The FreeFem++ interface to SuperLU_DIST for real (resp. complex) arithmetics is given in file real_SuperLU_DIST_FreeFem.cpp (resp. complex_SuperLU_DIST_FreeFem.cpp).
 These files are in the directory src/solver/.
 These interfaces are compatible with the release 3.2.1 of SuperLU_DIST.
 To use SuperLU_DIST in FreeFem++, we need libraries corresponding to these interfaces.
-A description to obtain these libraries is given in the file README_COMPILE in the directory src/solver of FreeFem++.
+A description to obtain these libraries is given in the file README_COMPILE in the directory src/solver $\codered$ of FreeFem++.
 We recall here the procedure.
 Go to the directory src/solver in FreeFem++ package.
 Edit the file makefile-sparsesolver.inc in your system : comment Section 1, comment line corresponding to libraries BLAS, Metis, ParMetis in Section 2 and comment in Section 3 the paragraph corresponding to SuperLU_DIST solver.
 And just type `:::bash make rsludist` (resp. `:::bash make csludist`) in the terminal to obtain the dynamic library of interface for real (resp. complex) arithmetics.

 Now we give a short description of SuperLU_DIST parameters before describing the method to call SuperLU_DIST in FreeFem++.

 __SuperLU_DIST parameters:__

 We describe now some parameters of SuperLU_DIST.
 The SuperLU_DIST library use a 2D-logical process group.
-This process grid is specifies by $nprow$ (process row) and $npcol$ (process column) such that $N_{p} = nprow \: npcol$ where $N_{p}$ is the number of all process allocated for SuperLU_DIST.
+This process grid is specified by $nprow$ (process row) and $npcol$ (process column) such that $N_{p} = nprow \: npcol$ where $N_{p}$ is the number of all process allocated for SuperLU_DIST.

 The input matrix parameters is controlled by "matrix= " in sparams for internal parameter or in the third line of parameters file.
 The different value are